Hassan-Eid-Hassan/terraform-devops-tools/README.md

 ## Introduction

-This project is designed to help you provision AWS infrastructure using Terraform.
+This project is designed to help you provision DevOps tools and AWS infrastructure using Terraform on AWS.
 The setup includes a Virtual Private Cloud (VPC), Jenkins, Nexus, and an EKS cluster with node groups.
 All configurations are provided in the form of Terraform code.

 The project is organized into several modules and files:

-- modules/: Contains Terraform modules for different parts of the infrastructure (e.g., VPC, EKS, Jenkins, Nexus).
+- modules/: Contains Terraform modules for different parts of the DevOps tools and infrastructure (e.g., VPC, EKS, Jenkins, Nexus).
 - main.tf: The main Terraform configuration file that defines the root module and ties together the various modules.
 - provider.tf: Configures the AWS provider with the region and credentials.
-- variables.tf: Defines input variables for the infrastructure configuration.
+- variables.tf: Defines input variables for the DevOps tools and infrastructure configuration.
 - terraform.tfvars: Contains values for input variables, customizing the configuration for your environment.
 - outputs.tf: Defines output variables for useful information about the provisioned infrastructure.